lisunshiny/liannsun.com/blog/src/content/posts/making-the-perfect-backpack-for-me-part-1.md

 capability was a happy accident, not a conscious feature.
 I also wanted to be able to find something that could carry a climbing rope.

-I started looking in the alpine/fastpacking world since I knew they had ropes in mind, but they also didn’t carry a laptop well, which is the #1 most important feature for me.
+I started looking in the alpine/fastpacking world since I knew those bags had ropes in mind, but they also didn’t carry a laptop well, which is the #1 most important feature for me.
 And commuter bags that can carry a laptop aren’t light or able to double in size on a whim.